Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Related Works

 \subsection{Preference Optimization for Diffusion Models}

-To control the generation behavior of the diffusion models, researchers propose the markov decision process (MDP) formulation and utilize reinforcement learning (RL) to tune the multi-step diffusion models\cite{ddpo, fan2023dpok} to generate images that have higher aesthetic values, better prompt-following ability, alignment with human preference, and diversity~\citep{pickapic, xu2024imagereward, miao2024training, diffusion_align_survey}.
-Inspired by \cite{dpo}, researchers have further derived direct preference optimization~(DPO) from the RL formulation for diffusion models with both online~\citep{d3po, yang2024dense, liang2024step} and offline settings~\citep{diffusion_dpo}.
-However, all those methods are designed for tuning base multi-step diffusion models, which are not applicable to distilled few-step models.
-In this work, we formulate the MDP for timestep-distilled models for direct fine-tuning.
+To control the generation behavior of the diffusion models, researchers propose the markov decision process (MDP) formulation and utilize reinforcement learning (RL) to tune the multi-step diffusion models\cite{ddpo, fan2023dpok} to generate images that have higher aesthetic values, better prompt-following ability, alignment with human preference, and diversity~\citep{pickapic, xu2024imagereward, diffusion_align_survey, miao2024training}.
+Inspired by \cite{dpo}, researchers have further derived direct preference optimization~(DPO) from the RL formulation for diffusion models with both online~\citep{d3po, yang2024dense, liang2024step} and offline settings~\citep{diffusion_dpo}. \cite{yuan2024self} takes a step further by using SFT data as the preferred images while sampling negative images from the model progressively, However, all those methods are designed for tuning base multi-step diffusion models, which are not applicable to distilled few-step models, and they only focus on human preference tuning.
+In this work, we formulate the MDP for timestep-distilled models for direct fine-tuning, and show the effectiveness of the proposed method in fine-tuning tasks including style transfer and concept customization.